 Nazanin and her family expressed concern in February of 2020 that she had contracted COVID-19.
 “I feel very bad in fact,” Nazanin said.
 “It is a strange cold.
 Not like usual.
 I know the kinds of cold I normally have, how my body reacts.
 This is different.
 I am just as bad as I was.
 I often get better after three days.
 But with this there is no improvement.
 I haven’t got one bit better.”
 She added that she had had a very sore throat and intermittent fever, as well as breathing difficulties and general pains and fatigue, and was not tested for the virus.
 A spokesman for Iran’s judiciary claimed Nazanin was healthy and not suffering from COVID-19.

-Charges, Trial, and Sentencing
+Initial Charges, Trial, and Sentencing

 On June 9, 2016, Richard Ratcliffe said Nazanin telephoned her family in Iran informing them that she had been told she was going to be released, “and then, after she did that, someone called her parents and said: ‘there has been a mistake, we are changing things, and she is being transferred.’”

-On June 15, the IRGC in the Kerman Province accused Zaghari-Ratcliffe of being a “top operative in a foreign network” who was participating in a “plot for the soft overthrow of the Islamic Republic.”
-An official IRGC statement in Iranian media accused Nazanin of attempting to overthrow the Islamic Republic as “one of the chief members of networks of adversary institutions who — with the direction and support of foreign media and espionage services — has committed her criminal acts over the past few years.”
+On June 15, the IRGC in the Kerman Province accused Zaghari-Ratcliffe of being a “top operative in a foreign network” who participated in a “plot for the soft overthrow of the Islamic Republic.”
+An official IRGC statement in Iranian media accused her of attempting to overthrow the Islamic Republic as “one of the chief members of networks of adversary institutions who — with the direction and support of foreign media and espionage services — has committed her criminal acts over the past few years.”

-On August 14, 2016, Nazanin faced a secret trial before the Revolutionary Court.
-On September 9, 2016, she was sentenced to five years in prison for undisclosed crimes.
-Nazanin appealed the sentence, but according to Richard Ratcliffe an Iranian Revolutionary Court dismissed her appeal in a secret session on January 4, 2017, though the decision was only announced on January 22, 2017.
-News reports indicate that her sentence will end in early 2021.
+Zarghari-Ratcliffe appealed the sentence, but according to her husband, a Revolutionary Court judge dismissed her appeal in a secret session on January 4, 2017, though the decision was only announced on January 22, 2017.

-During the appeal hearing, two new accusations were raised against Nazanin.
+During the appeal hearing, two new accusations were raised against Zarghari-Ratcliffe.
 These charges included the claim that she was knowingly married to a British spy, and that she acted as the head of recruitment for BBC Farsi at the time of its founding in 2009.
-Nazanin never worked for BBC Farsi and she had been to Iran on holiday many times without a problem since she left her role as Project Assistant for BBC Media Action in 2010.
+She never worked for BBC Farsi and she had been to Iran on holiday many times without a problem since she left her role as Project Assistant for BBC Media Action in 2010.

-Also in October of 2017, Nazanin’s family disclosed that at a hearing at Evin Prison, she was told that she was facing new charges, including “joining and receiving money from organizations working to overthrow the Islamic Republic, and attending a demonstration outside the Iranian Embassy in London.”
+Also in October of 2017, Zarghari-Ratcliffe’s family disclosed that at a hearing at Evin Prison, she was told that she was facing new charges, including “joining and receiving money from organizations working to overthrow the Islamic Republic, and attending a demonstration outside the Iranian Embassy in London.”
 The additional charges disqualified her from applying for early release and could tack on 16 more years in prison to her sentence.

 On September 20, 2020, according to Zaghari-Ratcliffe, IRGC officers harassed her at her parents’ home.
 They falsely claimed that she had broken her ankle monitor—even though the IRGC had no legal involvement in managing the device—and threatened to take her back to the Revolutionary Court.
 She refused to let the officers in and called the Tehran prosecutor’s office to protest the harassment.

-When the regime granted Nazanin a two-week medical furlough in March of 2020, British Foreign Minister Dominic Raab said that he was “relieved,” and urged the regime to make sure she received needed and now to release all UK dual nationals arbitrarily detained in Iran, and enable them to return to their families in the UK.”
+When the regime granted Zarghari-Ratcliffe a two-week medical furlough in March of 2020, British Foreign Minister Dominic Raab said that he was “relieved,” and urged the regime to make sure she received needed and now to release all UK dual nationals arbitrarily detained in Iran, and enable them to return to their families in the UK.”

 In early September of 2020, the U.K. Foreign Office protested after the Revolutionary Court in Tehran told Nazanin it would try her on additional charges.
-“Iran bringing new charges against Nazanin Zaghari-Ratcliffe is indefensible and unacceptable," a Foreign Office spokeperson said.
+“Iran bringing new charges against Nazanin Zaghari-Ratcliffe is indefensible and unacceptable," a Foreign Office spokesperson said.
 “We have been consistently clear that she must not be returned to prison.”
 Former British Foreign Secretary Jeremy Hunt tweeted, “Nazanin has already served most of her sentence for a crime she didn't commit.
 This is hostage diplomacy and Iran needs to know that Britain will not stand for it.”